storm-enroute/storm-enroute.github.io/dev/styleguide.md

 Also, avoid the cake pattern, as it increases compilation time, and causes serialization problems.
-Instead, prefer using (implicit) *context* objects to refer to components of the complete system.
+Instead, prefer using (implicit) *context* objects to refer to other components in the system.

 ## ScalaDoc comments